Division’s museums now open for self-guided tours by appointment More Info

 Two months later, September 20, 1776, the first constitution for the Delaware State was adopted.
 In 1777, the capital moved to Dover.

 Significant events took place at the New Castle Court House involving slavery and the Underground Railroad, including the trials of abolitionists Thomas Garrett and John Hunn.
 In 2003, the New Castle Court House was designated as a National Historic Underground Railroad Site by the U.S. Department of Interior and awarded inclusion in the Nation Park Service Network to Freedom Program.
 In 2013 the New Castle Court House Museum was included as a partner site in the First State National Historical Park.

-Guided tours and exhibitions at the museum highlight Delaware’s courts and Assembly, social, cultural, archaeological, and Underground Railroad history.
+Guided tours and exhibits at the museum highlight Delaware’s courts and Assembly, social, cultural, archaeological, and Underground Railroad history.
 On display are period portraits, furniture, artifacts, and decorative arts.

 The land that would become known as Delaware was governed by the Dutch, Swedes and English from 1631 until it was given to William Penn in 1682.
 Penn needed the land along the lower Delaware River to give his colony of Pennsylvania access to the Atlantic Ocean.
 Called the Three Lower Counties by Penn, they were governed, along with Pennsylvania, under charters from King Charles II and his brother James, the Duke of York.

 In 1701, after years of dissatisfaction under Penn’s rule, the residents of the Three Lower Counties petitioned for their right to have a separate government, which was granted in 1704, with the provision that Penn, or his successors, would continue serving as governor of both regions.
 Over time the connection between Pennsylvania and the Three Lower Counties became weaker and weaker.